 - Ensuring that employers are complying with the labour laws.

 - Makes sure that appropriate rest breaks are being taken by employees, and they are not working in excess of the number of weekly hours by law.

 - Eliminates the risk of employees committing wage and time theft.

-Most importantly, If there is a breach concerning one of the labor laws, authorities can reference the time sheet software records within a company to help confirm or disapprove a case.
+Most importantly, If there is a breach concerning one of the labour laws, authorities can reference the timesheet software records within a company to help confirm or disapprove a case.
 This information will help uphold the employee/employer’s rights in court.